Getting Implants and Other Dental Work in Mexico: What You Need to Know

 Dental prices are comparable to Mexico but Costa Rica offers more opportunities for a dental vacation in places like Playas del Coco and Tamarindo.
 You’ll find the best choice of dentists in San Jose, though, so you might choose to get your teeth done there first before heading to the coast to recover.
 Read more about dental tourism in Costa Rica.

-Many patients report that getting dental treatment in Thailand, including the cost of flights and accommodation for two or three weeks, is still cheaper than paying for just the dental care in their home country.
+Many patients report that getting dental treatment in Thailand or the Philippines, including the cost of flights and accommodation for two or three weeks, is still cheaper than paying for just the dental care in their home country.